PrefectHQ/prefect-gcp/docs/gcp-worker-guide.md

 tag: latest
 ```

 At this point, there will be a new `prefect.yaml` file available at the root of your project.
-The contents will look similar to the example below, however, I've added in a combination of [yaml templating options](https://docs.prefect.io/latest/concepts/deployments/#templating-options) and [prefect deployment actions](https://docs.prefect.io/latest/concepts/deployments/#deployment-actions) to build out a simple CICD process.
+The contents will look similar to the example below, however, I've added in a combination of [yaml templating options](https://docs.prefect.io/latest/concepts/deployments/#templating-options) and [prefect deployment actions](https://docs.prefect.io/latest/concepts/deployments/#deployment-actions) to build out a simple CI/CD process.
 Feel free to copy the contents and paste them in your prefect.yaml:

 ```yaml
 # Welcome to your prefect.yaml file!
 You can you this file for storing and managing